mariakovaleva/MariasNewsApp/README.md

 # MariasNewsApp
-Fifth Udacity project (displaying news articles on the topic of technology)
+Sixth Udacity project (displaying news articles on the topic of technology)

 App contains a main screen which displays multiple news stories.
 App queries the content.guardianapis.com API to fetch news stories related to the topic "technology".
 Networking operations are done using a Loader.